ladygecko/SpecflowSimpleAddAccount/README.md

 # Introduction
 This is a sample Specflow project.
-This contains simple hooks methods for before and after scenarios, Helper class for common functions, and page objects for web UI elements.
+This contains simple hooks, Helper class for common functions, and page objects for web UI elements.

 # Setup